 The PED will be applied to selected corridors as an overlay to existing zoning districts, but will not be applicable to the Mixed Use Development District (MUDD), Uptown Mixed Use District (UMUD), and the Neighborhood Services District (NS), the Transit Oriented Development-Urban Center District (TOD-UC), the Transit Oriented Development-Neighborhood Center District (TOD-NC), the Transit Oriented Development District - Community Center (TOD-CC), and the Transit Oriented Development District - Transit Transition (TOD-TR).
 If the regulations and standards of this Pedestrian Overlay District conflict with those of the underlying district, those of this overlay district shall apply, with one exception.
-If the regulations and standards of this Pedestrian Overlay District conflict with those of an Historic Overlay District, then Historic Overlay District regulations and standards for exterior features as described in Section 10.204 shall take precedence over the PED regulations and standards.
+If the regulations and standards of this Pedestrian Overlay District regulations and standards for exterior features as described in Section 10.204 shall take precedence over the PED regulations and standards.